-Minor changes to this CPS that do not materially affect the assurance level of this CPS are indicated by a decimal number change (e.g. version 1.0 changes to version 1.1), while major changes to this CPS are indicated by an integer number change (e.g. version 1.0 changes to version 2.0).
+Minor changes to this CPS that do not materially affect the assurance level of this CPS are indicated by version number that contains a decimal number e.g. version 1.1 for a version with minor changes as opposed to e.g. version 2.0 that addresses major issues.